Oneirical/bevy_tgfp/DESIGN.md

 # Coding

 - For NPC AI, enter a game state where events get routed to systems that don't actually affect the game state but calculate heuristics.
+- Use Bevy's Focus for UI keyboard input

 # Cool Musical Words